sachin-sumologic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 <img src={useBaseUrl('img/integrations/hosts-operating-systems/linux-transparent.png')} alt="Thumbnail icon" width="45"/>

-The Sumo app for Linux allows you to view information about events, logins, and the security status of your Linux system.
+The Sumo Logic app for Linux allows you to view information about events, logins, and the security status of your Linux system.
 The app consists of predefined searches and three dashboards that provide visibility into your environment for real-time or historical analysis.

 :::note
 You may also be interested in the [Sumo Logic App for Linux Cloud Security Monitoring and Analytics](docs/integrations/cloud-security-monitoring-analytics/linux.md).